aryan-tolanii/to-do-extension/README.md

 Enter a task and press Add.

-Click on a task to remove it when completed.
+Click on done to remove the task when it's completed.

 Close the popup, and your tasks will be saved.